 Giuseppe – an average Internet user

-Stereotypical Italians don’t hurry anywhere, don’t pay attention to details and always have time (even if they’re over an hour late for the meeting, they’ll always find a moment to drink a cup of coffee or talk to a friend they haven’t seen for a long time).
-To put it simple – they enjoy slow life.
+Stereotypical Italians don’t hurry anywhere, don’t pay attention to details, and always have time (even if they’re over an hour late for the meeting, they’ll always find a moment to drink a cup of coffee or talk to a friend they haven’t seen for a long time).
+To put it simply – they enjoy the slow life.
 However, when it comes to shopping, it’s quite different.
 More than 60% of users admit that before making a purchase, they look for information about the product or service on the Internet.
-More than 20 million Italians, which is one third of the whole society, had already made a purchase online (data: NETCOMM FORUM IX FORUM, 20.03.2014, Milan).
-Italians love to talk, bargain and discuss, but don’t confuse it with arguing.
+More than 20 million Italians, which is one-third of the whole society, had already made a purchase online (data: NETCOMM FORUM IX FORUM, 20.03.2014, Milan).
+Italians love to talk, bargain, and discuss, but don’t confuse it with arguing.
 Therefore, the opinions posted on social media are very often crucial for them while decision making.
 So, if you only have the opportunity to reach them through this specific communication channel maybe you’ll experience a rough conversation, but thanks to it you’ll also significantly increase your chances to sell the products or services.

 As a relatively wealthy European, every Giuseppe will expect a professional approach, the highest possible level of service and the extraordinary quality of the products on offer.
 Obviously, all of these should be done in their native language, Italian.
 If you think about entering the Italian market, remember to take care of the local people and pay particular attention to the government’s 60+ program, during which they learn how to use the Internet and move freely in an alternate online reality.
-Italians aren’t French so you shouldn’t have many problems with communicating in English but remember to take into account also immigrants, who start with English and only then learn Italian.
+Italians aren’t French so you shouldn’t have any problems with communicating in English but remember to take into account also immigrants, who start with English and only then learn Italian.
 Nevertheless, keeping in mind their preference for convenience, it’d be great if you could try to adjust your website to their needs.
-Similarly to the activities carried out during effective SEO process, we’ll prepare your website in terms of Google algorithms.
+Similarly to the activities carried out during the SEO services, we’ll prepare your website in terms of Google algorithms.

 Is this a good moment to enter the Italian market?